-Last Exit to Brooklyn more than fulfilled the first part of Ginsberg's prophecy; and today, over thirty years later, it is well on its way to fulfilling the latter: standing as the first breath and testament of a wholly new poetic, as a classic not only of contemporary literature but of the literature of the ages as well.
+Damned and praised with equal fire, Last Exit to Brooklyn more than fulfilled the first part of Ginsberg's prophecy; and today, more than 30 years later, the work is well on its way to fulfilling the latter: standing as the first breath and testament of a wholly new poetic, as a classic not only of contemporary literature, but of the literature of the ages.
 Even The New York Times would be compelled to recognize "Selby's place in the front rank of American novelists," to see in his work "the power, the intimacy with suffering and morality, the honesty and moral urgency of Dostoevsky's," and to say that, "To understand Selby's work is to understand the anguish of America."

-"A man obsessed / is a man possessed / by a demon."
-Thus the defining epigraph of The Demon (1976), a novel that, like The Room, has been better understood and more widely embraced abroad than at home.
+"A man obsessed / is a man possessed / by a demon" reads the defining epigraph of The Demon (1976)—a novel that, like The Room, has been better understood and more widely embraced abroad than at home.